A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

-I don't need anymore of the stuff in my downloads so let's nuke it.
-Rm * will delete everything in a directoy.
+I don't need anymore of this stuff in my downloads, so let's nuke it. `Rm -rf *` will delete everything in a directory.
+The `-rf` just means to also delete the directories in the directories where deleting things.

     Chriss-MacBook-Air:Downloads chris$ rm -rf *
     Chriss-MacBook-Air:Downloads chris$ ls
     Chriss-MacBook-Air:Downloads chris$

-Wow very clean.

-This has only covered a hand full of commands but I hope it was a stepping stone into the world of the command line.
+This has only covered a hand full of commands, but I hope it was a stepping stone into the world of the command line.
 If you want a full list of commands on your system you can type `ls /usr/bin/`.
-There's a lot of them but with `man` or google you can figure most of them out.
+There's a lot of them, but with `man` or your friend Google you can figure most of them out.